 2. 'Proved & Probable Ore Reserves' is a distinct reporting category that is no longer supported by the JORC Code.
 Some overseas reporting codes still use this category and some historical resources fall into this category.

-3. Source: Resources and Energy Quarterly, June 2018 published by the Office of the Chief Economist, Department of Industry, Innovation and Science unless otherwise stated.
-Production data often have a higher level of certainty than reserve and resource estimates and, thus, may be presented with more significant figures.
+3. Mining production from Resources and Energy Quarterly, June 2019 published by the Office of the Chief Economist, Department of Industry, Innovation and Science unless otherwise stated.
+Production data often have a higher level of certainty than reserve and resource estimates and, thus, may be presented with more significant figures

-6. Brown coal production is a Geoscience Australia estimation and refers to raw coal.
+6. Brown coal production is a Geoscience Australia estimate from company reports.

 11. Minerals sands production from company reports.

-12. There are no mines producing niobium as a primary product in Australia.
-It is possible that niobium is produced as a by-product at some lithium/tantalum operations, but these data have not been reported.
+12. There are no mines producing niobium as a primary product in Australia but it is likely produced as a by-product at some lithium/tantalum operations, but these data have not been reported.